phase2/pattern-lab-workshop/problems/create_an_atom/problem.md

 Pattern Lab is a collection of tools to help you create atomic design systems.

-.mustache files provide structure
+** .mustache files provide the structure.
-.json files provide data
+** .json files serve the data.
-.scss files provide styling
+** .scss and .js files add style and functionality.

 This workshopper will show you how to put them all together to create static sites (and so much more!).